Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Experiments

+{\bf Ablation Study ($\mathcal L$ vs. $\mathcal L_s$).} DNN directly applied on $\mathcal L$ immediately improves over LR.
+Although this gain is somewhat expected, we point out the significance of the multi-resolution graph transform $\mathcal L_s$: MENET, which is essentially DNN on $\mathcal L_s$ with the \textit{same} network classifier, shows significant improvements.
+MENET improves over DNN (\textit{second best} model) in \textit{all} evaluations by $10.9\%$ in accuracy, $9.1\%$ in precision, $14.6\%$ in recall, and $14.0\%$ in F1-score.

-To help clinical interpretation of our findings, we take average of all the trained edge weights that are connected to the trained $\mathcal L_s$, resize them to the adjacency matrix size, and visualize it as a brain network as in Fig.~\ref{fig:visual_result} (left).
-The top-10 connectivities with the highest average weights are shown for sparsity --- these are the most important connectivities in our classification; the thickness of the edges corresponds to the edge weight, and the size of the nodes corresponds to the degree of each ROI.
-The list of the 10 connections is given in Table \ref{tab:adhd_result_list} that span across 17 ROIs (full ROI names can be found in \cite{tzourio2002automated}).
-We observed that several of them overlapped in Cerebellum \cite{raberger2003automaticity,coffin2005impaired,kucyi2015disrupted} and Frontal region \cite{murias2006functional,loge1990performance}; these results are well documented in many ADHD literature.
+{\bf Clinical validation.} To help clinical interpretation of our findings, we investigate the trained edge weights that are connected to the trained $\mathcal L_s$, and visualize them as a brain network in Fig.~\ref{fig:adni_brain}.
+Only top-10 connectivities with the largest average weights are shown for sparsity --- the most discriminative connectivities for Preclinical and Prodromal AD.
+The edge thickness and the node color respectively correspond to the edge weight and nodal degree of each ROI based on the trained weights.
+The list of the 10 connections is given along the figure that span across 17 ROIs (full ROI labels are in \cite{destrieux2010automatic}).
+We observed several temporal regions (i.e., inferior temporal gyrus (37), inferior temporal sulcus (72), superior temporal gyrus (107)) \cite{kim2012wavelet,galton2001differing}, precuneus (30, 104) \cite{karas2007precuneus}, subparietal regions (71, 145) \cite{choo2010posterior}, and many others, all of which are corroborated by various AD literature.